ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The initial contents of this namespace are the types and descriptions in
 {{urn-space-errors}}, with the Reference field set to RFC XXXX.

+# Extending this Document {#extending-this-doc}

+The behavior of DAP may be extended or modified by future documents defining one or more of the following:

+1. a new batch mode ({{batch-mode}})
+1. a new report extension ({{report-extensions}})
+1. a new report error ({{aggregation-helper-init}})
+1. a new entry in the URN sub-namespace for DAP ({{urn-space-errors}})

+Each of these requires registration of a codepoint or other value; see
+{{iana}}.
+No other considerations are required except in the following cases:

+* When a document defines a new batch mode, it MUST include a section titled "DAP Batch Mode Considerations" specifying the following:

+    * The value of the `config` field of `Query`, `PartialBatchSelector`, and `BatchSelector`

+    * Batch buckets ({{batch-buckets}}): how reports are assigned to batch buckets; how each bucket is identified; and how batch buckets are mapped to batches.

+  See {{batch-modes}} for examples.

+* When a document defines a new report extension, it SHOULD include in its "Security Considerations" section some discussion of how the extension impacts the security of DAP with respect to the threat model in
+  {{sec-considerations}}.

 --- back